 Given that life insurance policies are considered an asset for Medicaid eligibility, candidates must surrender their policies to avoid being subject to asset recovery actions by Medicaid.

-The US Government Accountability Office estimated in 2007 that nearly 4 out of every 10 Medicaid applicants had a life insurance was abandoned prior to qualifying.
+The US Government Accountability Office estimated in 2007 that nearly 4 out of every 10 Medicaid applicants abandoned a life insurance policy prior to qualifying.

 Medicaid Life Settlement

 Recognizing the financial harm caused by a large number of seniors lapsing or surrendering their life insurance policies several states have made changes.
-Recently passed bills now help define how these policies can be used to pay for long term care.
-As of today, over 10 states have Medicaid Life Settlement laws in their books including New York, California, Texas, Louisiana and Kentucky.
+Recently passed bills now help define how these policies can be used to pay for long term care, and Texas has gone as far as exempting Medicaid Life Settlements from consideration when applying for Medicaid.

 Under these laws, Medicaid-eligible seniors no longer need to surrender or lapse their policies.
-The bills ensure that value of the life insurance is not counted against a senior if he/she elects to enter a Medicaid Life Settlement.
+The bills ensure that value of the life insurance is not counted against a senior if they sell their policy in a medicaid life settlement.
 As long as the proceeds are earmarked to pay down long term care expenses.

 A change in course?